-The Smithsonian is inspiring exploration and discovery.
+The Smithsonian is inspiring digital exploration and discovery.

 The Cleveland International Film Festival is bridging distant cultures.